srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 format with filesize closest to 1 GiB.

 The fields hasvid and ie_pref are always given highest priority in sorting, irrespective of the user-defined order.
-This behaviour can be changed by using --format-sort-force.
+This behavior can be changed by using --format-sort-force.
 Apart from these, the default order used is: lang,quality,res,fps,hdr:12,vcodec:vp9.2,channels,acodec,size,br,asr,proto,ext,hasaud,source,id.